Facebook Ads Insights Tool

 Introduction

+The headline: United Arab Emirates CPMs ran lower than the global benchmark on average but showed sharp, episodic spikes that briefly exceeded global levels.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for all industries in the United Arab Emirates compared to the global benchmark.
+This analysis explores ad performance trends for All industries available in the United Arab Emirates compared to the global benchmark.

 The story in the data